The Complete Guide To Restless Legs

 Consider making some lifestyle changes, such as those discussed above, to alleviate the symptoms.
 If you have an iron, folate, or magnesium deficiency then change your diet or take supplements to correct the deficiency and see if that helps.

 Your doctor will be able to suggest medications you can use to manage the symptoms of restless legs.
-They will work with you to find the right balance of the right medications for you.
+They will work with you to and the right balance of the right medications for you.